Erich Fromm is a well-known humanistic

 path leads to a repetition of history.

-same choices as humankind, every time the society or
+Man faces the same choices as humankind, every time the society or

 he himself is freed further.